huggingface/evaluate/metrics/mase/README.md

 ## Metric Description

-Mean Absolute Scaled Error (MASE) is the mean absolute error of the forecast values, divided by the mean absolute error of the in-sample one-step naive forecast:
+Mean Absolute Scaled Error (MASE) is the mean absolute error of the forecast values, divided by the mean absolute error of the in-sample one-step naive forecast.
+For prediction $x_i$ and corresponding ground truth $y_i$ as well as training data $z_t$ with seasonality $p$ the metric is given by:

 $$
 M = \frac{\sum_{i=1}^{n} |x_i - y_i| / n}{\sum_{t=p+1}^{T} |z_t - z_{t-p}/ (T-p)}.